Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Colors in cool and dark tones.
 Blue, black, and silver are all excellent choices.
 Add gold, yellow, or white metal in places where you need more yang.
-If it's metal -- it's obviously still going to resonate with metal feng shui.
+If it's metal—it's obviously still going to resonate with metal feng shui.
 Black and silver metal looks nice in the bathroom.
-Gold and bronze metal works will in the bedroom or kitchen.
+Gold and bronze metal works well in the bedroom or kitchen.

 - Mirrors.
 Reflection is a fantastic element to use for metal.
 You should add large mirrors into spaces where you want water or metal feng shui, even better tri-mirrors or mirrors that face each other.
 Reflection is a property of water, but metal often replicates it too.
 Think of water landscapes that reflect the trees around them.
 Reflection can make a space feel bigger; reflection typically has rounded edges.

 - Swirls, Curves, and Dots.
 When looking for patterns to put on the walls or for furniture, go for items that have abstract blotches, dots, and less cohesive edges.
 Abstract art looks great in a metal room.
 It's imaginative, it's not too strict on its meaning, and the different colors can look pretty.

 - Ink Blots.
 Metal and water do well with indistinct shapes.
 Black is also a popular color.
 Inkblots on the walls can add finesse and mystery.